-In fulfilling its oversight responsibilities, the Committee reviewed the consolidated audited financial statements in the Annual Report with management, including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the consolidated financial statements.
+In fulfilling its oversight responsibilities, the Committee reviews the consolidated audited financial statements in the Annual Report with management, including a discussion of the quality, not just the acceptability, of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the consolidated financial statements.
 The Committee has reviewed with the independent auditors, who are responsible for expressing an opinion on the conformity of those audited financial statements with accounting principles generally accepted in the United States, their judgments as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the Committee by Statement on Auditing Standards (SAS) No. 61 (Communication with Audit Committees).
 In addition, the Committee has discussed with the independent auditors the auditors' independence from management and the Company, including the matters in the written disclosures required by Independence Standards Board (ISB) Standard No. 1 (Independence Discussions with Audit Committees), and considered the compatibility of nonaudit services with the auditors' independence.

-The Committee held three meetings during fiscal year 2000.
+The Committee held four meetings during fiscal year 2001.
 The Committee discussed with the Company's independent auditors the overall scope and plans for their audits.
 The Committee meets with the independent auditors, with and without management present, to discuss the results of their examinations, their evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.
 Additionally, the Committee's Chairman, as a representative of the Committee, corresponds with the independent auditors prior to public release of the Company's quarterly earnings announcement.

-In reliance on the reviews and discussions referred to above, the Committee recommended to the Board of Directors, and the Board has approved, that the audited consolidated financial statements be included in the Annual Report on Form 10-K for the year ended December 31, 2000, for filing with the SEC.
-The Committee and the Board have also recommended, subject to shareholder approval, the selection of Ernst & Young LLP as the Company's independent auditors for the fiscal year ending December 30, 2001.
+In reliance on the reviews and discussions referred to above, the Committee recommended to the Board of Directors, and the Board has approved, the inclusion of the audited consolidated financial statements in the Annual Report on Form 10-K for the year ended December 30, 2001, for filing with the SEC.
+The Committee and the Board have also recommended, subject to shareholder approval, the selection of Ernst & Young LLP as the Company's independent auditors for the fiscal year ending December 29, 2002.

+AUDIT COMMITTEE

-AUDIT COMMITTEE Richard F. Sherman, Chairman Jack A. Laughery Michael W. Pierce
+Michael W. Pierce, Chairman Owsley Brown Frazier Jack A. Laughery